Skip to Content

 Vaccine specifics

-CU Boulder is administering both primary and booster doses of Pfizer and Moderna COVID-9 Vaccines.
-Please schedule an appointment online through the MY CU Health Portal.
+CU Boulder is administering doses of Pfizer COVID-19 vaccines.
+Please schedule an appointment online through the My CU Health Portal.

 Pfizer